Queer Sexual Health & Resources

 *** Unprotected anal sex is a very high risk activity for a bottom, much more so than for a top.
 The risk of HIV transmission to a bottom during unprotected anal sex is 15 in 1,000 versus 3 in 10,000 from a bottom to a top.

-• Kissing, mutual masturbation, and frottage or dry humping are considered safer sex activities, with little to no risk of STD transmission.
+- Kissing, mutual masturbation, body massage, and frottage or dry humping are considered safer sex activities, with little to no risk of STD transmission.

-• Using latex condoms (male or female) significantly reduces the risk of contracting STDs during anal, vaginal and oral sex.
+- Using condoms (both external or internal designs) significantly reduces the risk of contracting STDs during anal, vaginal and oral sex.

 Source: SF City Clinic.